Why we’re so passionate about our fuel mix

 In addition to being a zero carbon source of electricity, solar technology has seen consistent year-on-year improvements in efficiency.
 Since 2010, solar PV has become nearly 60% more efficient, meaning the size of panels can be kept the same, with higher capacity for electricity generation1.
 Well-managed solar farms have also been found to support biodiversity and bird species that are in decline2.
 In fact, Statkraft is developing a solar site in Cambridgeshire that will include measures to enhance biodiversity at the site by 141%3.

-To reach net zero emissions, the UK Government announced targets to increase the capacity of solar generation from the 15 gigawatts (GW) currently installed4, to 70GW by 20355.
-Whilst increasing the deployment of solar power has led to debates in political circles around land use, research has shown that upscaling solar in line with net zero targets would only take up roughly half of the space currently used for golf courses6.
-Despite this, it remains important to optimise the area used for solar generation – with a recent study finding that utilising rooftops and car parks has the potential to provide at least 40GW of electricity generation capacity in England by 20357.
+To reach net zero emissions, the UK Government announced its Clean Power 2030 Action Plan, and has targets to increase the capacity of solar generation from the 16.6 gigawatts (GW) currently installed, to 45-47GW by 20304.
+Whilst increasing the deployment of solar power has led to debates in political circles around land use, research has shown that reaching 50GW of solar capacity would only take up between 0.22% and 0.39% of UK land, assuming current projected proportions of deployed rooftop and ground-based solar remain the same5.
+Similar research has shown that utilising 0.3% of land for solar would take up roughly half of the space currently used for golf courses6.
+It remains important to optimise the area used for solar generation, with a recent study finding that utilising the space available above car parks for solar generation could generate an additional 1.57GW of electricity in the UK7.

 Looking at the lifecycle of solar panels, there is still a challenge with global supply chains, due to the ethical considerations of manufacturing being located in areas where there are significant human rights concerns8.
-There is a global consensus that if the supply chains of solar PV are concentrated in one area, then the industry could become vulnerable.
-The IEA suggests that diversifying the supply capacity would reduce the associated risks and potentially lead to economic and environmental benefits.
-Additionally, industry initiatives to improve the end-of-life recycling of solar panels will also reduce the environmental pressure that is placed on raw material demand, encouraging circular solutions9.
+There is also global consensus that if the supply chains of solar PV are concentrated in one area, then the industry could become vulnerable – the IEA suggests that diversifying the supply capacity would reduce the associated risks and potentially lead to economic and environmental benefits9.
+In an effort to address the ethical concerns associated with solar panel manufacturing, publicly-owned company Great British Energy have announced their plans to secure solar supply chains that are free from forced labour10.
+Additionally, industry initiatives such as the Solar Stewardship Initiative, of which Statkraft are active participants, aim to improve the transparency of solar supply chains through collaboration and set standards.
+Efforts to improve the end-of-life recycling of solar panels could also offer economic benefits and reduce environmental pressure on sourcing raw materials; if panels were systematically collected at the end of their lifetime, the resulting recycled materials could meet over 20% of future solar PV demand for key materials such as aluminium, copper and silicon between 2040 and 205011.

 WIND

+Whilst wind turbines have presented challenges when it comes to end-of-life recycling, breakthroughs in chemical technology mean that it is possible for new epoxy-based blades to be broken down, reused and crucially, avoid landfill13.
 Some concerns have also been raised over the impacts of wind turbines on wildlife.
-However, the Royal Society for the Protection of Birds (RSPB) stated that it supports the growth in offshore and onshore wind projects, with the knowledge that continued research on placement can minimise impacts on bird migration13.
-Moreover, some studies have shown offshore wind turbines can positively affect biodiversity, with algae, mussels and oysters growing on the foundation, providing them, and other marine species, with protected habitats14.
+However, the Royal Society for the Protection of Birds (RSPB) stated that it supports the growth in offshore and onshore wind projects, with the knowledge that continued research on placement can minimise impacts on bird migration14.
+Moreover, some studies have shown offshore wind turbines can positively affect biodiversity, with algae, mussels and oysters growing on the foundations, providing them, and other marine species, with protected habitats15.

 HYDRO

 Hydro power stations take advantage of water flows by harnessing its kinetic energy and turning it into electricity.
-Despite being only a small part of the UK’s electricity mix17, hydro power is a mature technology with a history of more than 2,000 years, and globally, produces more electricity than all other renewable sources combined18.
-Hydro power stations can also be multipurpose, providing clean water and irrigation for agriculture, as well as providing flood and drought protection in some areas19.
-Research suggests the use of this technology in the last 50 years alone has helped to avoid more than 100 billion tonnes of carbon dioxide (CO2) that would have been released from fossil fuel combustion20.
+Despite being a small part of the UK’s electricity mix18, hydro power is a mature technology with a history of more than 2,000 years, and globally, produces more electricity than all other renewable sources combined19.
+Hydro power stations can also be multipurpose, providing clean water and irrigation for agriculture, as well as providing flood and drought protection in some areas20.
+Research suggests the use of this technology in the last 50 years alone has helped to avoid more than 100 billion tonnes of carbon dioxide (CO2) that would have been released from fossil fuel combustion21.

 However, the development of hydro power can lead to socio-economic and environmental impacts during both the construction and the ongoing operation of projects.
-For example, hydro power developments have been criticised for displacing local communities, disrupting the surrounding water flows, and impacting local natural habitats21.
-Statkraft, the largest producer of hydro power in Europe, ensure they conduct impact assessments of new projects and work to mitigate the impacts22.
-At several of their sites, including at Rheidol hydro power station in Wales, Statkraft control water flow and install fish ladders to create better conditions for fish, protecting biodiversity23.
+For example, hydro power developments have been criticised for displacing local communities, disrupting the surrounding water flows, and impacting local natural habitats22.
+Statkraft, the largest producer of hydro power in Europe, ensure they conduct impact assessments of new projects and work to mitigate the impacts23.
+At several of their sites, including at Rheidol hydro power station in Wales, Statkraft control water flow and install fish ladders to create better conditions for fish, protecting biodiversity24.

 Hydro power is a reliable source of electricity, as water flow is predictable and controllable.
-This means hydro power stations have the ability to be turned on and off quickly, providing a stable source of generation during periods of fluctuating electricity demand, when the sun doesn’t shine, or the wind doesn’t blow.
-Hydro power is expected to remain the largest source of renewable electricity generation globally into the 2030s, providing much needed system flexibility24.
+This means that hydro power is dispatchable and the stations have the ability to be turned on and off quickly, providing a stable source of generation during periods of fluctuating electricity demand, when the sun doesn’t shine, or the wind doesn’t blow.
+Hydro power is expected to remain the largest source of renewable electricity generation globally into the 2030s, providing much needed system flexibility25.

 WHAT DOES THIS MEAN FOR OUR CUSTOMERS?